DraconicDragon/ComfyUI-RyuuNoodles/README.md

 Collection of one or more custom nodes for ComfyUI made mainly for personal use <sub><sub><sub>...rawr...</sub></sub></sub>

-## Live Token Counter / Character Counter Textbox (CLIP only right now)
+## Live Token Counter / Character Counter Textbox (CLIP-L only right now)

 ![Live token counter textbox showcase](assets/tokencounter_showcase.gif)